ProspectEye/ApsisLead-Tracker-API/README.md

 `Param: bShouldAppend = true|false`

-`true` - The tracker is appended and called automaticlly
+`true` - The tracker is appended and called automatically

 `false` - The tracker is returned as a script-object or a iframe-object for you to append by yourself